nkrapivin/nkrapivin/README.md

 @tunip3 made me do this.
 You can talk about their cat to them if you want.

-- 🔭 I’m currently working on libLassebq, updating damn RussellNX
+- 🔭 I’m currently working updating damn RussellNX
-- 🌱 I’m currently learning Detours and function hooking
+- 🌱 I’m currently learning nothing in particular
 - 👯 I’m looking to collaborate on cat petting
-- 🤔 I’m looking for help with C++ and possibly Microsoft Detours
+- 🤔 I’m looking for help with C++ and possibly C#
 - 💬 Ask me about GameMaker/C++ or cats (felines)
 - 📫 How to reach me:
     - Discord nik#5351,